How To Study Poker And Improve

 Most players spend time going through their hand histories not knowing what to look for or how to improve.
 In this 56 minute video I teach you how to study poker, how to improve, and how to get the most from your time off the tables.
 We go through some hands and discuss what to look for and how to dig deeper and analyze a hand from lots of angles.
 If you know you need to study better, get this video now and get to work!

 One of the most common questions I get from students is “how do I study poker?”.
-It’s a fair question as there is so much you need to know in order to be good at poker.
+It’s a fair question as there is so much you need to know in order to be good at this game.
 And in order to become the best player you can; you really do need to put in the time and effort when it comes to studying.
 My goal with this video was to show you how I go about studying hand histories and what kind of work I do.
-Some things includes basic math using tools like PokerStove, and other things include considering if I had different hole cards or if villain were a different player type.
+Some things include basic math using tools like PokerStove (this software is now defunct and Equilab offers the same functionality), and other things include considering if I had different hole cards or if villain were a different player type.
 Check out the first 6 minutes of the video below…but remember there are more hands and more tips throughout the rest of the video!

 44: 3betting preflop, facing a 4bet, and proofing a shove using PokerStove and a fold equity calculator.
 We also discuss the mental checklist we can create to ensure our 3bets are made as profitably as possible.